a2un/BoBFinathon/Instructions to use kychain zip file.md

 The following instructions are for windows machines (x86 or x64) only:

-* Follow the instructions to [Download and install](https://www.multichain.com/download-install/) multichain zip
+* Follow the instructions to [Download and install](https://www.multichain.com/download-install/) multichain zip(version 1.0.1, Protocol	10009)
 * Add the multichain install folder path to [environment variables](https://superuser.com/questions/737542/how-can-i-add-a-program-path-to-the-windows-environment-variables-for-easy-comma)